This article explains the concept behind the Studio system, including its components and the terminologies used.

 Example: If a file is set to status “For review”, a rule could be set up so that this file is automatically routed to a user (or group of users) who needs to review the content of the article at that stage of the production process.

-The Publication Channel defines the various publications of your Brand such as print or digital.
+The Publication Channel defines the method in which the publication is published such as in print or in a digital format.

-It is possible to set up multiple Publication Channel per Brand.
+It is possible to set up multiple Publication Channels per Brand.
 This way, content of the same Brand can be used for publishing in print or web.

 An Issue is the actual publication such as today’s newspaper, next month's magazine, a yearly report, and so on.